-SC 120 Physical Science
+SC 120 Physical Science 3 Hours

+Must be taken concurrently with SC 121.
 A survey of the nature of matter and the basic laws describing its behavior as revealed through a study of chemistry, physics, astronomy, and earth science.

 SC 121 Physical Science Laboratory